SARCux/MMM-corona-dresden/README.md

 adapted for LK Cuxhaven.
 By changing "objectIds=35" also possible to use for other cities in Germany.

-Still in work - planned changes:

-*    proper / new naming of module
-*    change data source to RKI to receive more data
-*    add revovered people of city
-*    add information of Germany as well
-*    configuration to change city easier

 The module displays the following information:

 Für den Landkreis Cuxhaven